Harlaston Women’s Institute

-Meetings are held on the second Tuesday of each month at 7:30PM and visitors are always welcome.
-Venues change so please look at recent posts for details of meetings and venues.
+Meetings are held on the second Monday of each month at 7:30PM and visitors are always welcome.
+Meetings usually take place in Harlaston Village Hall

 At our September meeting we decided to enter a team into a quiz being held by Drayton Bassett.

 The subject of our usual Christmas effort to fill shoe boxes with goodies for children to be distributed abroad was discussed and it was decided that this year we would concentrate nearer home.
 After some discussion it was decided to do parcels of necessities for the Women's Refuge.

 Speakers booked for next year include the Revd.
 Denise, "In a Jam," A Vintage Bear Maker and a visit from the "Travelling Nun."